peirong26/peirong26.github.io/static/content/posts/hello.md

 +++
-title = "Blabla"
+title = "My first post"
 cover = "img/hello.jpg"
 date = "2021-03-30"
-description = "Something should be posted here, but this person is so lazy ~"
 +++
 Something should be posted here, but this person is so lazy ~